 The best simple CRM software: Overview

-15 best simple CRM software options
+16 best simple CRM software options in 2026

 Key features: